charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 ---

 Right off the bat, it's clear that Matthias was onto something.
 In the first few turns, [[Oath of Nissa]] digs through our deck about as well as a [[Street Wraith:zero-mana cantrip]].
-It falls just shy of [[Serum Visions]], the [top cantrip in Modern](https://www.mtggoldfish.com/format-staples/modern).
-It's better than [[Ancient Stirrings]], which is in turn better than a vanilla [[Deadshot Minotaur:one-mana cantrip]] (see table below).
+It significantly outperforms a vanilla [[Deadshot Minotaur:one-mana cantrip]], and falls just shy of [[Serum Visions]], the [top cantrip in Modern](https://www.mtggoldfish.com/format-staples/modern) (see table below).

 | Flex Slot             | Breach T3 | ≥ Cast T3 | ≥ Breach T4 | ≥ Cast T4 |
 |:----------------------|:---------:|:---------:|:-----------:|:---------:|